rivet-gg/modules/docs/FAQ.md

 - **Multiple migration types** Support both vanilla SQL migrations & custom TypeScript
 - **Deno-native** The less we rely on Node modules, the better

+## Why Deno?

+OGS was initiated by a bunch of Rust nerds who value the quality of life tooling provided around the language.

+Deno aims to provide the same tooling (tests, documentation, formatting, linting, package managers, etc) but for TypeScript, which provides faster iteration speeds and is accessible to a wider audience than Rust.

 ## How does OGS compare to...

 ### Unity Game Services